delaneyj/datastar/site/static/md/reference/attribute_plugins.md

 #### Modifiers

+Modifiers allow you to modify behavior when merging signals.

 - `__ifmissing` - Only merges signals if their keys do not already exist.
 This is useful for setting defaults without overwriting existing values.

 ```html